 Although not as enjoyable to use or as versatile as traditional dumbbells, there’s no escaping just how useful a set of adjustable dumbbells is for most folk looking to get fitter, build muscle or burn fat from home.
 With its unique stacking system, the units feel well balanced even when fully loaded.
 The recessed grips allow plenty of range of motion for various exercises.

-The Powerblock Sport 2.4 take up very little room, making them really easy to store, and offer a very affordable way of achieving a decent weight spread, without the need for an entire rack or tower full of individual dumbbells.
-They are around half the price of purchasing a set of 1-10kg pairs with a stand or rack, and require a fraction of the space.
+The Powerblock Sport 2.4 takes up very little room, making them really easy to store, and offers a very affordable way of achieving a decent weight spread without needing an entire rack or tower full of individual dumbbells.
+They are around half the price of purchasing a set of 1-10kg pairs with a stand or rack and require a fraction of the space.

 Those looking to hit PBs and really bulk up might want to look towards other PowerBlock products, like the Pro Series or USA Elite Series, as these feature a knurled steel handle and various expansion kits that take them up to 40 kg.
-Be warned that the price starts heading upwards rapidly, once you start getting more serious about your Powerblock options.
+Be warned that the price starts heading upwards rapidly once you get more serious about your Powerblock options.

 Not everyone has the space at home (or the spare cash) for a full dumbbell set, and you may have already noticed that your local gym probably uses a dedicated rack to hold theirs.
 That’s because all that weight adds up quickly.

 NordicTrack’s Select-A-Weight Dumbbell Set clocks in at 110 pounds in total and are undeniably bulky.
-However, if you were to purchase pairs of dedicated dumbbells for each weight increment that these ones offer, that would easily add up to 700+ pounds, and 30 individual dumbbells.
+However, if you were to purchase pairs of dedicated dumbbells for each weight increment that these dumbbells offer, that would easily add up to 700+ pounds and 30 individual dumbbells.
 Suddenly, the NordicTrack Select-A-Weight Dumbbell Set doesn't seem so bulky.

 Pound for pound, the NordicTrack Select-A-Weight 55 Lb.
 Dumbbell Set is a sound investment for anyone looking to augment their home gym setup.
 Thanks to that one year of iFit classes, they’re also a great choice for anyone who could use some pointers on how to incorporate dumbbell exercises into their fitness journey.
 By the time your membership expires, you’ll practically be a pro yourself.

 Tired of having to do more than just pressing a button to choose the right weights for your workout?
-Have a look at the JaxJox DumbbellConnect, the 'first ever smart dumbbell set'.
-At the push of a button, you can increase or drop weight in 6-pound increments from 8 to 50 pounds.
+Have a look at the JaxJox DumbbellConnect, the 'first-ever smart dumbbell set'.
+You can increase or drop weight in 6-pound increments from 8 to 50 pounds at the push of a button.
 Neat, huh?

 The DumbbellConnect can be linked to the full Jaxjox InteractiveStudio, an all-in-one smart home gym featuring "AI-performance tracking" and live training sessions.
 Better still, for the price, you get not one but two dumbbells, so you can start sculpting both arms straight away, simultaneously.

-Thankfully, the fitness buffs over at Men's Health have noticed the benefits of a modular weights system, and have fashioned their own that nicely undercuts he competition on price but retains the benefits.
+Thankfully, the fitness buffs over at Men's Health have noticed the benefits of a modular weights system and have fashioned their own that nicely undercuts the competition on price but retains the benefits.